OwenWalker/Capstone/README.md

 - I chose Steelseries because I use several of their products and I could not recomend them enough!

 - After choosing my producty it was time to conitune on with  my visualizatons in Power BI.
-First I wanted to look at who has
+First I wanted to look at who has the most followers on Twitch.
+As I continued creating